max-cmoa/browsersync-reload-browser-test/README.md

       To compile sass
       $ gulp sassTask
-      Or run normal gulp which will run other defaut tasks
+      Or run normal gulp which will run other default tasks
       $ gulp

       To use browsersync to watch files and reload when changes are detected.
 Note: you don't have to use Local By Flywheel.
 Proxy will be either your localhost or your websigte name in Local by Flywheel.